sperez8/HivePanelExplorer/README.md

 HivePlotter
 ===========

-Python script that writes javascript files necessary to create hive plots in D3
+A Python script that writes Html and Javascript files necessary to create hive plots in D3.